Debt Camel

 • Need some expert help?

-Summary – your options when a fixed rate mortgage ends
+Your options when a fixed rate mortgage ends

 When a fixed rate mortgage ends, you have four options:

-2. get another fixed rate from your current lender;
+2. (a) get a new fixed rate from your current lender or (b) get a tracker rate from your current lender;

-4. remortgage with a different lender.
+4. remortgage (fixed or tracker) with a different lender.

 You can switch months or years after your fix has ended – you haven’t lost your chance if you don’t do it straight away.

-The options in detail
+The options explained

-1. Do nothing and pay a variable interest rate
+Do nothing and pay a variable interest rate

 At the end of a fixed rate, your mortgage continues but the interest rate changes.